 FOR A FEW DOLLARS MORE—-Clint Eastwood’s second Italian-German western is good for a lot of laughs, though at 130 minutes, it gets a little long for a camp outing.
-It’s a good one to have on while you’re doing something else, like maybe playing cards.
-You can look over every ten minutes or so, watch a few bits, get a chuckle and go back to the game.
+A good one to have on while you’re doing something else, like maybe playing cards: you can look over every ten minutes or so, watch a few bits, get a chuckle and go back to the game.

-Director Sergio Leone shot it in Spain in 1965, but a US release didn’t come until mid-’67, when it was a solid hit, building on the word-of-mouth from A Fistful Of Dollars, on novelty value, and by the changing public taste regarding violence and amorality in cinema, with the movies oldest genre leading the body count.
+Director Sergio Leone shot it in Spain in 1965, but a US release didn’t come until mid-’67, when it was a solid hit, building on the word-of-mouth from A Fistful Of Dollars, on the general novelty value of foreign-made westerns, and off the changing public taste regarding violence and amorality in cinema, with the movies oldest genre leading the body count.

-The plot is bounty hunters vs. more bounty hunters vs. banditos, with varying levels of meanness betwixt.
-Some of those great ‘eating scenes’ are present, lots of sweating, acres of stares in full close-up, another weirdly cool score from Ennio Morricone, gunfight after gunfight.
+The plot is bounty hunters vs. more bounty hunters vs. banditos, with varying levels of meanness betwixt the brutes.
+Some of those great ‘eating scenes’ are present, plus lots of sweating, acres of stares in full close-up, another weirdly cool score from Ennio Morricone, gunfight after gunfight.

 Fun to see Klaus Kinski playing a grungy varmint named ‘The Hunchback’.
 Co-starring with Squint is Lee Van Cleef, finally elevated to more than a target after fifteen years in the bad guy ranks.
 Gian Maria Volente is the nastiest of the villains.
 With Josef Egger, Mario Brega, Rosemarie Dexter.
 The $600,000 investment brought in $15,000,000 worldwide.